Grilled Guacamole Burgers

 A juicy grilled hamburger topped with lettuce, a thick ripe tomato slice, guacamole plus a slice of Monterey Jack cheese!

-1 1/2 cups homemade or good quality store bought guacamole
+- 1 1/2 cups homemade or quality store-bought guacamole

 Start or light your grill.